 It's better to take action to make the world a safer place than to wish for it.
 As a result, we must do our part to reduce soil pollution and make the planet a better and safer place to live.

-Soil is a thin layer made up of organic as well as inorganic materials.
+Soil is a thin layer made up of organic and inorganic materials.
 Earth's rocky surfaces are covered in these substances.
-There is also the organic component, which comes from the decomposed remains of plants and animals whereas rock fragments make up the inorganic component.
+There is also the organic component, which comes from the decomposed remains of plants and animals, whereas rock fragments make up the inorganic component.
 Over the course of a thousand years, bedrock underwent chemical and physical weathering, resulting in the formation of this section.
 In order to provide the world with the necessary food, productive soils are important for agriculture.

 Soil pollution is the process by which toxic chemicals and other pollutants contaminate the soil in high concentrations, affecting the ecosystem.
 The soil's top layer is disturbed by metals, ions, salts, and organic compounds created by microbial activity and organism decomposition.
 This slowly seeps into groundwater and then into bodies of water.
 Pesticides and insecticides used on crops, as well as large-scale radioactive production by humans, pollute the soil.